eachanjohnson/genson/README.md

 lines, one saying `//genson.startpreview//`, the other `//genson.endpreview//`.
 6. Save your post with the Markdown file extension, `.md`, in the root directory of your website.
-7. Gather any HTML templates (if using them) and their resources (JS and CSS) into the root directory, and name them `template.html`, `template.js`, and `template.css`.
+7. Gather any HTML templates (if using them) and their resources (JS and CSS) a directory called `template`.
-8. In the HTML template, replace the JS and CSS paths with `//genson.js//` and `//genson.css//`.
+8. In the HTML template, replace the JS and CSS paths with `//genson.path//`.
 9. In the HTML template, where you want the blog post to go, enter `//genson.insertpost//`.
 10. In the terminal, `cd` to the root directory of your website.
 11. If you're using the templates, do `python genson.py -t template`.